aboutcode-org/pip-requirements-parser/README.rst

-This ``pip_requirements`` Python library is yet another pip requirements files parser, but this time doing it correctly and doing as well as pip does it, because this is using pip's own code.
+This ``pip_requirements`` Python library is yet another pip requirements files parser, but this time doing it hopefully correctly and doing as well as pip does it, because this is using pip's own code.

 The ``pip_requirements`` library offers these key advantages:

 - Other requirements parsers typically do not work in all the cases that ``pip``
-  supports: parsing any requirement as seen in the wild will fail to process some valid pip requirements.
+  supports: parsing any requirement as seen in the wild will fail parsing some valid pip requirements.
 Since the ``pip_requirements`` library is based on pip's own code, it works **exactly** like pip and will parse all the requirements files that pip can parse.

 - The ``pip_requirements`` library offers a simple and stable code API that will